 They’ve been around so long that there’s a decent chance you’ll be able to find a used copy at a decent discount or a free one from your library.
 I wouldn’t judge you for trying to find a pirated copy online either.

 If you were planning to move to China in the early 2000’s, Pimsleur might have been my top recommendation for learning Chinese.
 Fortunately, things have changed significantly since then and learning a language is no longer the financial burden that it once was.
-Nowadays, nobody should pay full price for a Pimsleur product, but if you can get your hands on one for cheap or free – it’s worth trying out.
+Nowadays, nobody should pay full price for a Pimsleur product, but if you can get your hands on one for cheap or free – it may be worth trying.